Superior DUI Defense in Los Angeles, CA

 - Driving under the influence of a narcotic or prescription drug.
 Driving with a behavior-modifying or impairing drug in your system is against the law as much as drunk driving.
 However, it's difficult to determine how much of a drug can constitute "impairment."

 - Car accidents caused by drunk driving.
 DUI of 0.08 percent or higher involving an accident—whether it leads to property damage, injury, or death—is an aggravated form of a driving under the influence offense.
-Any type of DUI accident could be charged as a felony.
+Any DUI accident could be charged as a felony.

 - Underage drivers drinking and driving.
 In California, there is a "zero tolerance" law when it comes to underage drinking and driving.
 Any person who is under the age of 21 and who is tested to have any measurable alcohol in their system can be arrested for drunk driving.